Rexcrazy804/hjem-impure/README.md

 Then, it populates the `hjem-impure` script to perform the following:
 1. If the file/dir can be a symlink to your nixos configuration, the hjem symlinks are replaced with symlinks to the respective file/dir in your nixos configuration
-2. Otherwise if its NOT a directory, the hjem symlink is replaced with a mutable copy of the file it points to
+2. Otherwise, the hjem symlink is replaced with a mutable copy of the file it points to

 Suppose you have the lines `xdg.config.files."hypr/hyprland.conf" = ./mydots/hyprland/hyprland.conf`
 in your `/home/myuser/nixos/user.nix`.